The 2020 Above & Beyond

 Instead of simply putting out a press release, she might use social media or targeted advertising as part of a branding campaign.

-“We try to look holistically at the whole picture,” says Gentile, whose clients include John F. Kennedy International Airport and Con Edison.
+“We try to look holistically at the whole picture,” says Gentile, whose clients include JFKIAT and Con Edison Clean Energy Businesses.
 “If a client is trying to do X, we figure out what are the different ways that we’re going to help them keep it fresh.”

 Since the energy industry has also undergone a great deal of change, part of her strategy at Con Edison has shifted away from talking about energy efficiency improvements and opening up new markets to discussing the utility’s nationwide solar development.
 At Kennedy Airport, Marino has contributed to the firm’s communications efforts around the expansion of Terminal 4, which includes promoting new restaurants.